genelet/mlm/README.md

 ### 2.3) Team Bonus (or Match Bonus)

 Besides referring new member directly, for who there is a unilevel bonus, sponsor gains referring bonus over generations called *Match-Up Bonus*.
-For example, if your direct offspring referes a new member, not only the offspring, who is rewarded the unilevel bonus, but also you as the 2nd-generation sponsor gains the 2nd generation match-up bonus.
+For example, if your direct offspring referes a new member, not only the sponsor, who is rewarded the unilevel bonus, but also you as the 2nd-generation sponsor, gain the 2nd generation match-up bonus.
 This can go up to many generations.

 Meanwhile, just because one's sponsor gets match-up bonus, all of her direct offsprings will share additional percentage of the bonus issued by the system, which is called *Match-Down Bonus*.
 In our system, we put the two types of bonus together as *Team Bonus*, because it helps one build up her sales team.